Andrew Spar, President

 “I could not read when I was in first grade,” Andrew recalls.
 “I struggled in school.
 But the educators in my life were empowered to make my success a priority, and that’s just what they did.
 I want the same world for my family and for all of Florida’s children.”

 At Turie T. Small, Andrew served as school-improvement chair for two years and as a union steward for seven years.
-He would go on to become president of his local union in May 2003 and led Volusia United Educators until he was elected FEA vice president in October 2018.
+He would go on to become president of his local union in May 2003 and led Volusia United Educators until he was elected FEA vice president in 2018.
+In September 2020, he was named FEA president after the previous president, Fedrick Ingram, was elected secretary-treasurer of the American Federation of Teachers (AFT).

 During his 15 years leading the Volusia union, Andrew negotiated 14 contracts, handled numerous grievances and arbitrations, and spent many long hours advocating for members and working families.